Our Neighborhood Revitalization Initiative

 Our neighborhood of focus this year was Berwin Park.
-We started in October with a Make a Difference Day cleanup, and ended in June with a neighborhood-wide celebratory block party.
+We started in October 2015 with a national Make a Difference Day cleanup, and ended in June with a neighborhood-wide celebratory block party.
 Educational sessions for residents were held monthly at the government building along with a community-wide garage sale and bulk-trash pickup.

 This year our Cities of Service initiative received a national award for its innovation in programming.
 We’ve teamed up with the Red Cross to install free smoke detectors in residents’ homes.
 We also partnered with the Little Miami Watershed Network to educate residents on the importance of protecting our watershed.

 The City of Kettering Cities of Service team will be celebrating the great Oak Park Neighborhood!
 If you live in the Oak Park area (or anywhere!), and you’d like to be a part of our team, please call the volunteer office at 937-296-2433 or email us.
 We welcome your feedback and suggestions to make this a year of community building and celebrations.
 Check back for updates announcing our upcoming events.

 Every year on Make a Difference Day over 200 volunteers give of their time and talent to assist with the improvement of our neighborhoods.
 We would like to personally thank all of our volunteer groups and individuals who help make an impact in our community.
 You make a difference!

 The 2016 Make a Difference Day was yet another success, thanks to the volunteers!
 We had church groups, a baseball team, families, community organizations, and more come out and help with planting trees, creating cards for our troops, and taking part in a watershed conservation project.